teimurjan/teimurjan.github.io.development/src/posts/2019-11-27-digits-recognizer-from-zero-to-an-applicaiton.md

 * `sklearn.neighbors.KNeighborsClassifier` - is the model that is going to be trained.
 K Nearest Neigbors Classifier is an algorithm which gets some data samples and arrange them on some plane ordering by the given set of characteristics just like in the picture:<br/>
   ![](/media/knn3.png)
   <br/>After the data samples are arranged the model is ready for guessing.
-In order to guess which type of the data samples the green dot belongs we should check the types of `k` nearest neighbors where `k` is the argument set by us.
-In the situation on the image choosing `k` equal to 1, 2, 3 or 4 will result in the guessed type `Red Triangle` as the majority of closest neighbors in a group of `k` data samples near the green dot contains red triangles.
+In order to guess which type of the data samples the green dot belongs to we should check the types of `k` nearest neighbors where `k` is the argument set by us.
+Considering the image above if `k` equal to 1, 2, 3 or 4 is chosen the guess will be `Red Triangle` type as the majority of the closest `k` neighbors of the green dot contains red triangles.
 But if we extend k to 5 then the majority is of the blue squares so the guess will be `Blue Square`.
-*
+* `sklearn.model_selection.train_test_split` - is the function which will help us to split the data onto the data to use in training and the data to check correctness of our trained model.
+* `sklearn.model_selection.cross_val_score` - is the function to get a value of our model's correctness.
+The bigger returned value is the better our model guesses.
+* `sklearn.metrics.classification_report` - is the function to show statistical report of model's guesses.
+* `sklearn.datasets` - is the package to get data to train(digits images).
+* `numpy` - is the package widely used in science as it brings a productive and comfortable way to manipulate multi-dimensional data structures in Python.
+* `matplotlib.pyplot` - is the package to visualize data.

 ```python
 from sklearn.neighbors import KNeighborsClassifierfrom sklearn.model_selection import train_test_split, cross_val_score